James J. Li

 Representative Publications

-Please visit https://lilab.waisman.wisc.edu/publications-2/ for more recent articles from our lab.
+Please visit https://lilab.waisman.wisc.edu/publications/ for access to all of the articles from our lab.